Vanilla American Buttercream

 If you don't have chocolate on hand or don't want to mess with melted chocolate, you can make Cocoa American Buttercream!

-Once the milk and vanilla are incorporated into the American Buttercream, and it's smooth, add 2-5 Tbsp of cocoa (Good cocoa, preferably!) to the frosting.
+Once the milk and vanilla are incorporated into the American Buttercream, and it's smooth, add 2-5 tablespoon of cocoa (Good cocoa, preferably!) to the frosting.
 Turn mixer on low speed until powder is incorporated to some degree - to avoid getting cocoa everywhere.
 Turn the speed up and beat for a few seconds to fully incorporate it.

 Colouring Your American Buttercream

 You can use any food colouring you like for this, but I prefer to use a nice quality gel based colour, such as Americolor (what I used when I was in the USA), or ChefMaster (Which is the option more readily available here!)